come home to yourself.

 Our early childhood experiences can leave deep emotional imprints.

-who is attachment trauma therapy for?
+Who is attachment trauma therapy for?

 If you’re in Houston and ready to break free from the emotional weight of attachment trauma, I’m here to support your healing and help you rediscover your worth.